ChrisDoykov/TheChatShopCodingChallenge/README.md

 ## IMPORTANT

-The ENV file required to run this implementation has been sent over inside the email with subject "Coding Challenge - Kristiyan Nikolov Doykov" and needs to be placed at the root of teh directory, alongside the `src` folder.
+The ENV file required to run this implementation has been sent over inside the email with subject "Coding Challenge - Kristiyan Nikolov Doykov" and needs to be placed at the root directory, alongside the `src` folder.

 ## Installing